MSKose/django-notes/Django Rest Framework/Serializers.md

 # current one.
 Same goes for last_name and number
 ```

-- The second method to declare serializer is a lot less verbose thus easy to read:
+- The second method to declare serializer is a lot less verbose.
+Thus easy to read:

 ```python
 # serializers.py